rifatulhimel/Basic-ML-algo/README.md

 # hello-world
 Just started a new repository
 Hi, I am himel
 I like Qiskit.
-And last night I have a great visit in Mars
+And last night I had a great visit in Mars